MedCerts is Still Open for Enrollments & Student Support

 Having a job is fine, but there comes a time when you want a career.
 The healthcare field is ideal for building a meaningful career with advancement potential.
 There are always more skills to develop to get better at your job and higher-level jobs you can train for, too.

-Interested in dentistry?
-Train for a dental assisting position in as little as 18 weeks and start on the path toward becoming a Certified Dental Assistant.
-From there, you can keep building your dental assisting skills or develop more advanced skills and become a hygienist.
+Interested in physical therapy?
+Train for a Physical Therapy Aide position in as little as 17 weeks and start on the path toward becoming a Certified Physical Therapy Technician.
+From there, you can keep building your PT skills or develop more advanced skills and continue to grow in the physical therapy world.

 More of an office person?
 Train as a healthcare administration professional and one day, you could be managing your own team or overseeing the processing of medical records.